Mentolka1207/AI_M_OS/README.md

 # AI_M_OS

 **AI_M_OS** is a custom operating system based on Arch Linux with AI integrated at the kernel level.
+The system will no longer be updated.
+There will only be updates to the latest versions of the Linux kernel, programming languages, and databases.
+So, you can safely use this system as the basis for your almost pure Arch distribution.

 ![version](https://img.shields.io/badge/version-1.0.1-brightgreen)
 ![base](https://img.shields.io/badge/base-Arch%20Linux-1793d1)